-From the teacher preparation policies and preparation procedure, the teacher preparation for early childhood education in Taiwan seems to reveal several features.
-First of all, Taiwanese model for preparing early childhood education teachers is apprarently quite centralized since the central government nearly controls all the teacher preparation process starting from identifying which universities can prepare various kinds of teachers to deciding if a teacher can be certified.
+From the teacher preparation policies and preparation procedure, the teacher preparation for early childhood special education in Taiwan seems to reveal several features.
+First of all, Taiwanese system for preparing early childhood special education teachers is apparently quite centralized since the central government nearly control all the teacher preparation process starting from identifying which universities could prepare various kinds of teachers to deciding if a teacher could be certified.

-Currently, the Ministry of Education has a somewhat sophisticated system of certification, program standards and accreditation which is in place.
+Currently, the Ministry of Education has a somewhat sophisticated system of certification, program standards and accreditation, which is in place.
 This process is quiet different from the United States which remains to a large extent far more decentralized than in many other nations.
 In the United States, it is largely the responsibility of the 50 individual states to regulate and control entry, training, testing and licensing requirements fo teachers (Ingersoll, 2007).
 In Japan, its Ministry of Education controls the education system centrally by deciding the curriculum and educational standards as well (Fujita & Dawson, 2007).
 Taiwanese system seems to have a similar counterpart in Japan.
-Furthermore, the input from professional organizations to influence the teacher preparation practices is quite apparent in the United States (Council for Exceptional Children, 1995; NAEYC,1996; Chandler, Cochran, Christensen, Dinnebeil, Gallagher, Lifter, Stayton, &Spino, 2012).
+Furthermore, the input from professional organizations to influence the teacher preparation practices is quite apparent in the United States (McCollum, 1986; Council for Exceptional Children, 1995; Sandall, McLean & Smith, 2000; Geiger, 2002).
 In comparision with the United States, the professional organizations in Taiwan seem to be less influential to the policy making of teacher preparation.

-Secondly, in terms of preservice teacher education, the Ministry of Education (2003) has some regulations in regard to subjects and credits of educational profession for preservice education of kindergarten teachers to regulate the curriculum arrangements for teacher preparation universities.
+Secondly, in terms of pre-service teacher education, the Ministry of Education (2003) has some regulations in regard to subjects and credits of educational profession for pre-service education of special education teachers to regulate the curriculum arrangements for teacher preparation universities.
 In comparison with Japan and the United States (Wang, 2003), the flexibility of curriculum development for teacher preparation institutions in Taiwan seems insufficient.
 On the other hands, students seeking admission to the accredited teacher preparation programs must be already in the undergraduate or graduate programs.
-This requirement is very similar to Japan and the United States (Jambor, Gargiulo, Guddemi, Brown, Campbell, & Davis, 1990; Wang, 2003; Fujita & Dawson, 2007).
+This requirement is pretty similar to Japan and the United States (Jambor, Gargiulo, Guddemi, Brown, Campbell, & Davis, 1990; Wang, 2003; Fujita & Dawson, 2007).

-Thirdly, as to educational practicum, the teacher preparation universities in

-Taiwan are not only responsible for arranging preservice crriculum and instruction but also managing educational practicum for teacher trainees.
+Thirdly, as to educational practicum, the teacher preparation universities in Taiwan are not only responsible for arranging pre-service crriculum and instruction but also managing educational practicum for teacher trainees.
 It is quite similar to the practices of the United States and Japan.
-Two countries both usually require completion of a program of practice or student teaching to get certified by preservice teacher preparation universities or colleges (Ingersoll, 2007; Fujita & Dawson, 2007).
+Both two countries usually require completion of a program of practice or student teaching to get certified by pre-service teacher preparation universities or colleges (Ingersoll, 2007; Fujita & Dawson, 2007).
 However, in Germany, the institutions responsible for student teaching are not the original universities which students get their teacher preparation programs.
 Using an independent institution to be in charge of student teaching might have the potential to provide a more comprehensive and thoughtful practice for practicum.
 German practice seems to have some implications for Taiwan (Wang, 2003).